 This is similar to having a client on retainer, as customers can pay you a monthly fee for your services.
 Social media has become a vital part of modern business advertising strategies.

-As a social media specialist, you can help companies raise their profile via Facebook ads, social media content, and employing other social media strategies.
+As a social media specialist, you can help small business owners raise their profile via Facebook ads, social media content, and employing other social media strategies.

 If you’re already enjoying a large engagement on your social media platforms, this could be a great hobby to transition into a profitable business.